Chuck Lorre: Vanity cards

 The unique vanity cards for Chuck Lorre Productions have become a "trademark" for Lorre, starting with Dharma & Greg and used for every one of his shows since.
-An Apple Macintosh computer was used for Lorre's production card on the earlier Grace Under Fire and Cybill.
+An Apple Macintosh computer was used for Lorre's production card on the earlier episodes of Cybill.

 Typically, on the end of every episode of his productions, Lorre includes a different message that usually reads like an editorial, essay, or observation on life.
 A typical card might include a range of topics as diverse as what the Bee Gees never learned, the cancellation of Dharma & Greg, his support of Barack Obama, the competence of AOL Time Warner management, and the genesis of Two and a Half Men.

-The card is shown for only a few seconds at most, so longer messages require the viewer to pause at the right spot, or visit Lorre's website where he posts the cards.
+The card is shown for only a few seconds at most, so longer messages require the viewer to pause at the right spot or visit Lorre's website where he posts the cards.
 CBS has censored Lorre's vanity cards on several occasions; Lorre posts both the censored and uncensored versions of the cards.

 During Charlie Sheen's controversial departure from Two and a Half Men in 2011, Lorre referenced Sheen in several cards.
 Lorre used the vanity card for the series finale, "Of Course He's Dead", to address the circumstances of Sheen's absence from the episode.

 Lorre published a compilation of his vanity cards in a coffee table book titled What Doesn't Kill Us Makes Us Bitter, released on October 16, 2012.
 The book takes its title from Vanity Card #1, which first aired following the first episode of Dharma & Greg on September 24, 1997.

 During The Big Bang Theory episode titled "The Hook-Up Reverberation", Vanity Card #463 was displayed.
 It discussed Lorre's lost or matured angst along with the news that he would stop writing the vanity cards.
 Vanity card #464 was shown after the next episode, stating it was his last and that he felt like they would not be missed.
 However, he resumed the cards.
-Card #493 on March 5, 2015 was a tribute to the late Leonard Nimoy, who had guest-starred on the show as the voice of Sheldon's conscience three years earlier.
+Card #493 on March 5, 2015, was a tribute to the late Leonard Nimoy, who had guest-starred on the show as the voice of Sheldon's conscience three years earlier.